 - Current Leader: President Alejandro Giammattei (since 14 January 2020)

 - Independence: 15 September 1821 (from Spain)

-About 40 percent of the Guatemalan workforce is employed in agriculture, 40 percent in tourism and 20 percent in the industrial sector.
-Remittances from abroad make up about 11 percent of its GDP, which, as can be seen from the graphic below, has been steadily growing since 2000.
-However, foreign investment has been limited, as investment levels in Guatemala are lower as a percentage of GDP (less than 15%) than in Latin American economies (22%) or emerging economies (33%) in general.
+About 40 percent of the Guatemalan workforce is employed in agriculture.
+40 percent work in tourism, and 20 percent in the industrial sector.
+Remittances from abroad make up about 11 percent of its GDP, which has been steadily growing since 2000.
+Foreign investment has been limited.
+Investment in Guatemala is lower as a percentage of GDP (less than 15%) than in Latin American economies (22%) or emerging economies (33%).
 Political instability, high crime rates, and low quality infrastructure (among other factors) contribute to lack of investor confidence.